sttz/MPlayer-OSX-Extended/README.md

 #### libiconv.2 ####

 On Lion use the system's `libiconv.2`.
-On Snow Leopard the system's `libiconv.2` is not new enough (Version 8 is required)  so install libiconv using for example homebrew or macports.
+On Snow Leopard the system's `libiconv.2` is not new enough (Version 8 is required)  so install libiconv using for example homebrew or macports, then link to it.